Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 The question of who was actually a Czechoslovak citizen in the early days of Czechoslovakia is fairly complex.
 More on that here.

-There are no standardized guidelines on the kind of evidence that Slovak authorities ask for in order to demonstrate the qualifying ancestor’s citizenship.
+There are no standardized guidelines for the kind of evidence that Slovak authorities ask for in order to demonstrate the qualifying ancestor’s citizenship.

 Obviously, the best evidence would be a Czechoslovak passport.
-At the same time, the author of this article believes that in the absence of the above, demonstrating the relevant circumstances (emigration after 1910) may suffice to fulfill the requirement.
+At the same time, we believe that in the absence of the above, demonstrating the relevant circumstances (emigration after 1908) may suffice to fulfill the requirement.

 In either case, Slovak authorities have the ultimate say.